 Being situated in the province of British Columbia, the average rate of electricity for the city of Victoria is the same as for the whole province i.e. 12.0¢/kWh, which is one of the modest rates in comparison to provinces like Nunavut standing at 37.5¢/kWh and Northwest Territories at 38.7¢/kWh.
 If your apartment or house is averagely consuming around 1000kWh, your electric bill will come around $120.

-For an 85m2 apartment, the collective bill of all the utilities is averaged around $100-$120 which includes heating, cooling, garbage, water, etc. Electricity may or may not be added to this figure depending upon the rate of consumption.
+For an 85m2 apartment, the collective bill of all the utilities is averaged around $100-$120 which includes heating, cooling, garbage, water, etc. The average monthly cost of a utility bill in BC is $296.
+Electricity may or may not be added to this figure depending upon the rate of consumption.

 Home Insurance Rates